sgcderek/helix-antenna-scaffold/README.md

 * **Reflector thickness** - Sets the thickness of the reflector render in milimeters.
 * **Scaffold color** - Three values between 0 and 1 set the RGB color used for the scaffold mesh.
 Won't affect the resulting stl.
 * **$fn** - A default OpenSCAD variable that defines the number of faces used for spherical/curved geometry.
 You can increase this before exporting your stl to make it smoother (or decrease it if you're feeling particularly artistic).

+When previewing using F5 or rendering using F6, additional information will be printed in the console output with the dimensions of the helix.
+This includes the max height and width so you can judge how well the model will fit the print bed.

 ### Exporting